-- each of the members of our supervisory board and management board; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of our ordinary shares.
+- · each of the members of our supervisory board and management board; and - each person, or group of affiliated persons, known by us to beneficially own more than 5% of our ordinary shares.

 The percentage of shares beneficially owned is based on a total of 23,346,856 ordinary shares outstanding as at December 31, 2016.
 The numbers and percentages of ordinary shares beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the applicable SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares voting power, which includes the power to vote or direct the voting of such security, or investment power, which includes the power to dispose of or to direct the disposition of such security, or to receive the economic benefit of ownership of the securities.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days of December 31, 2016, and such securities are considered outstanding for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
-Under these rules, more than one person may be deemed beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which such person has no economic interest.
-Except as otherwise indicated, each of the beneficial owners has, to our knowledge, sole voting and investment power with respect to the indicated ordinary shares, subject to community property laws, where applicable.
-Except as otherwise set forth below, the address of the beneficial owner is c/o ProQR Therapeutics N.V., Zemikedreef 9, 2333 CK, Leiden, the Netherlands.
+A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
+Under these rules, more than one person may be deemed beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner shas, to our knowledge, sole voting and investment power with respect to the indicated ordinary shares, subject to community property laws, where applicable.
+Except as otherwise set forth below, the address of the beneficial owner is c/o ProQR Therapeutics N.V., Zernikedreef 9, 2333 CK, Leiden, the Netherlands.